Learn More and ApplyNursing (BSN)

 1. All students must attend an orientation session before beginning the BSN program.

-2. The student is responsible for reading the Student Handbook.
-Students are responsible for singing and submitting the Student Handbook Agreement to affirm they have read and fully understand the policies therein.
+2. Each student is responsible for reading the Student Handbook.
+Students are responsible for signing and submitting the Student Handbook Agreement Statement (Appendix F) to affirm they have read and fully understand the policies therein.

 4. A student may not register for any course that has a prerequisite that has not been completed.